drericstrong/pyedna/README.md

 C:\Program Files (x86)\eDNA\EzDnaApi64.dll

 Currently, only the 64-bit version of eDNA is supported.
-Help requested for 32-bit support.
+Python 2 is not supported.

 **Required libraries**: numba, numpy, pandas